aehmcdonald/aehmcdonald.github.io/content/_index.md

-# Alison McDonald
 Hi!
-I'm a multidisceplenary designer interested in systems and other stuff.
+I'm a multidisciplinary designer interested in all sorts of systems, from brand systems to construction systems.